 sslyu (at) cs.washington.edu

 I am a third-year Ph.D. student at the University of Washington's Programming Languages and Software Engineering group.
 My adviser is Zachary Tatlock.
-I am interested in program verification, both verification of existing programs and systems after the fact with proof assistants or solver-aided tools and developing tools and frameworks to make it easier to write programs with proven correctness properties and compilers for domain-specific languages that better encode expert knowledge to achieve greater performance and expressiveness than general-purpose languages and libraries.
+I am broadly interested in compilers and tools related to compilers, namely in producing tools to enable new kinds of programming, such tools built on proof assistants and SMT solvers to develop programs with proven correctness properties and compilers for domain-specific languages that better encode expert knowledge to achieve greater performance and expressiveness than general-purpose languages and libraries.

 I have previously worked on the Bagpipe project, for verifying BGP configurations.
 An offshoot of the Bagpipe project is the SpaceSearch library, allowing for reasoning about the reduction of a problem to SMT in Coq and then extracting the proof of correctness to a solver-aided tool in Rosette.